lostRSEs/escape-room/index.md

 You are a researcher in the classics department.
 You have been told you need to meet an "RSE", whatever that is.
 You are given a name and address to go to.
 When you arrive at the office you find it completely empty...

 ### Room 1: the RSE office

+You arrive at the RSE office a few minutes early, only to find it completely deserted.
+The team must be out at a meeting, and surely they'll be back soon.

+There's a couple of cheap but comfy-looking chairs next to a coatstand near the door, so assuming these are intended for guests you take a seat.
+This office is in a newer part of the campus, on the other side from your department's main building, so you've had a few minutes' walk to get there.

+While you wait you cast your eye around the room: maybe you can figure out what an RSE does by studying their natural environment!
+Next to your seat there is a desk, obviously well used by its usual occupant.

-It is empty of people.
-There is a *cup of coffee* on the desk.
-There is an *open laptop* on the desk, with a *newspaper* right next to it.
-There is a *bookshelf* with a few books on it.
+- There is a *cup of coffee* on the desk.
+It's still steaming, so its owner can't be far away.
+- There is an *open laptop* on the desk, with a *newspaper* right next to it.
+The laptop screen is on, but locked, and a password prompt is showing.
+- There is a *bookshelf* with a few books on it.
+You scan your eyes over the titles on the spines hoping for some insight.
+For some reason a lot of them are about snakes?
+Maybe RSEs mostly work with zoologists...

 #### Visible items:

  - Cup of coffee
  - An open laptop which is locked and asking for a passcode
  - A newspaper